Fliegerführer Irak: Activities

 Hitler, in support of the Iraqi insurrection, issued Führer Directive No. 30 on 23 May.
 On 27 May, twelve Italian Fiat CR.42 biplane fighters of the Regia Aeronautica (Royal Italian Air Force) arrived in Mosul to operate under German command.
 By 29 May, Italian aircraft were reported over Baghdad.
 According to Winston Churchill, the Italian aircraft accomplished nothing.
 Other reports state that they actually arrived in time to take part in the final air battle of the Iraq campaign on 29 May, scoring victories against No. 94 Squadron RAF.

-Grobba sent a panicked message from Baghdad to Berlin on 28 May reporting that the British were close to the city with more than "one hundred tanks".
+Grobba sent a panicked message from Baghdad to Berlin on 28 May reporting that British forces with more than "one hundred tanks" were closing in on the city.
 By then, Junck had no serviceable Messerschmitt Bf 110s and only two Heinkel He 111s with just four bombs between them.
 The German military mission to Iraq left under cover of darkness on 29 May.
 Dr. Grobba himself fled Iraq the next day.